-The LCL (lateral collateral ligament) is a ligament, or band of tissue, that runs along the outer side of your knee.
+An LCL injury (a torn LCL or a LCL tear) is a strain or tear to the lateral collateral ligament (LCL).
+The LCL is a band of tissue that runs along the outer side of your knee.
 It helps to hold the bones together so that your knee joint remains stable when you move.

 If your LCL is stretched or torn, how you feel and what type of treatment you’ll need depends on how badly you’ve been hurt.
 If it’s just a minor sprain, you may get better with self-care at home.
 But if it’s a bad tear, you may need physical therapy or surgery.

 The causes of an LCL injury include:

 A direct blow to the inside of the knee.
 The force of the blow can impact the ligament along the outside edge of the knee enough to stretch it or make it tear.
 It’s common among athletes who play sports like football or hockey in which players collide with each other.

 Changing directions quickly or pivoting on one foot.
 This can happen during fast-paced sports like soccer or basketball, where players make sharp, sudden turns or stops.
 Wrestlers can have LCL damage if their legs twist outward in a sudden movement when they’re on the mat.